Active transport and cluster formation on 2D networks: Numerical results

-We obtained particle configurations and cluster size distributions applying steric ~interactions, which are shown in figures \ref{config_disNetw_cl}-\ref{CD_dis_netw_lambdavar}.
-The time evolution of the cluster size distribution (fig. \ref{CD_disNetw_t}) shows that a stationary state is reached after 10000 time steps.
+The filament growth dynamics described in the appendix generate a network where single filaments have random length and direction.
+Particle configurations and cluster size distributions were obtained, applying steric interactions, which are shown in figures \ref{config_disNetw_cl}-\ref{CD_dis_netw_lambdavar}.
+The time evolution of the cluster size distribution (Fig. \ref{CD_disNetw_t}) shows that a stationary state is reached after 10000 time steps.
 Starting time averaging after 20000 time steps (averaging interval=50000 time steps) therefore captures the steady state dynamics.
+For low $\omega_d$ however, the transient time might be significantly prolonged.
+Therefore we use a much larger time of 400000$\Delta t$ for starting cluster evaluation.
+After that time we did not observe time dependence of CDs even for the smallest considered value of $\omega_d$.

-The configuration for $\rho=0.04$ (fig. \ref{config_disNetw_cl}) shows that well separated compact clusters exhibiting different sizes emerge (see also scaling in fig. \ref{CD_dis_netw_lambdavar}), while at $\rho=0.008$ no clusters are observed.
-In a large parameter regime including the biological relevant default parameters (table \ref{default_parameters}), the asymptotic decay of the CD is algebraic in contrast to the predominant exponential behaviour on a regular network.
-For a given combination of network structure and particle dynamics the properties of the CD are determined by the particle density, while varying other parameters does not lead to qualitative changes except in extreme regimes.
-In fig. \ref{CD_Sq_vs_dis} cluster size distributions of a regular and inhomogeneous network are compared\footnote{Differences in effective rates due to the different spatial character of the system (discrete and continuous) are not significant since dependence on these parameters is weak.}.
+The configuration for default density $\rho_p^0=0.04$ (Fig. \ref{config_disNetw_cl}) shows that well separated compact clusters exhibiting different sizes emerge (see also scaling in Fig. \ref{CD_dis_netw_lambdavar}).
+In a large parameter regime including the biological relevant default parameters (Table \ref{default_parameters}), the asymptotic decay of the CD is algebraic in contrast to the predominant exponential behavior on a regular network.
+For intermediate cluster sizes $m$, the CD follows a power law, $P(m)\sim m^{-\gamma}$, while at larger scales, there appears to be a crossover to a decreased exponent $\tilde \gamma<\gamma$.
+The exponent $\gamma$ depends explicitly on system parameters.
+It decreases with particle density $\rho_p^0$ and increases with the actin density $\rho_{act}^0$ which mainly determines the network density $\rho_s\approx\rho_{act}^0$ (see appendix).
+The dependence on $\rho_p^0$ indicates a behavior in form of $(\gamma-2) \propto 1/\rho_p^0$, which is consistent with analytical results in Sec. \ref{theory_sec} (see Fig. \ref{gamma_rho_wd=0.002} and Eq. (\ref{delta_approx})).
+The dependence on other parameters like $\omega_a$ and $\omega_d$ appears to be weak for default parameters.
+However, for lower $\rho_p^0$, or a larger value of $\omega_d/\omega_a$, the dependence on these parameters becomes more relevant, while varying other parameters does not lead to qualitative changes except in extreme regimes.
+In Fig. \ref{CD_Sq_vs_dis} cluster size distributions of a regular and inhomogeneous network are compared\footnote{Differences in effective rates due to the different spatial character of the system (discrete and continuous) are not significant since dependence on these parameters is weak.}.
 One observes that clustering is significantly enhanced in the inhomogeneous network.